-Social media marketing in popular for a number of reasons.
-For one, it is significantly more cost-effective than other forms of traditional marketing such as billboards and magazine placements.
+Social media marketing is popular for a number of reasons.
+For one, it is significantly more cost-effective than other forms of traditional marketing such as billboards and magazine ads.
 It can also be easier to track ROI, increase conversion rates in conjunction with other digital marketing techniques, increase overall visibility on the internet, and much more.
 But, as most people know, once something is published to the internet, it’s likely to never actually go away for good even if it is taken down.
 And, as people are beginning to see, the internet can sometimes be quick to judge and slow to forgive companies who make blunders on social media.

-1. Understand Your Audience - As a brand, you already need to know two things about your audience.
+1. Understand Your Audience As a brand, you need to know two things about your audience.
 The first is who you’re intentionally targeting as your customers and users.
 The other is who you attract even if they fall outside of the audience you have intentionally targeted.
 Like all marketing channels, different social media platforms will lead you to various different audiences.
 For instance, in a 2018 report by Spredfast, 72% of all internet users ages 50-64 use Facebook while only 13% of the same category used Instagram.
 Different platforms will be more suitable for your target demographics than others so it’s imperative to understand your audience and how they use social media.

-3. Post Frequently and Consistently - Social media content is constantly being posted by different users which makes it a very crowded space for new content to stay relevant for long.
+3. Post Frequently and Consistently Social media content is constantly being posted by different users which makes it a very crowded space for new content to stay relevant for long.
 Brandwatch reported that, in 2015, 400 hours of new video was being uploaded to Youtube every single minute.
-And according to Hootsuite, any given tweet will get about 50% within the first 24 minutes of being posted.
+And according to Hootsuite, any given tweet will get about 50% of reactions within the first 24 minutes of being posted.
 That said, it’s very easy to get your content that you worked so hard on lost in social media without getting too many eyes on it.
-This becomes increasingly difficult when platforms frequently change their algorithms which greatly influence, if not entirely dictate, the amount of reach or impressions any certain post may get.
-The best way to overcome these challenges is to post frequently when your audience is most likely to be online and to post consistently so they can expect to see your posts.
+This becomes increasingly difficult when platforms frequently change their algorithms which greatly influence, if not entirely dictate, the amount of reach or impressions any post may get.
+The best way to overcome these challenges is to post frequently when your audience is most likely to be online, and to post consistently so they can expect to see your posts.

-5. Stay Away from Controversial & Offensive Topics - Most people understand that it’s often bad news that spreads the fastest and, when everyone in the world can be connected via social media, it can be a public relations nightmare for brands to get caught up in controversial topics.
+5. Stay Away from Controversial & Offensive Topics Most people understand that it’s often bad news that spreads the fastest and, when everyone in the world can be connected via social media, it can be a public relations nightmare for brands to get caught up in controversial topics.
 Brands have been forced to turn off their notifications, had to deactivate their accounts, have lost partnerships, and have even been boycotted based on content published to social media.
 In some cases, these were not recently made posts but those that had resurfaced after years that sparked new outrage.
 It’s better to play it safe and to avoid anything that could be offensive to others, even if they are not your primary audience.

-6. Engage with Your Audience - When it comes to social media, posting itself isn’t enough.
-Unlike traditional marketing channels where communication only flows one way from the brand to the audience, social media allows for two way communication.
+6. Engage with Your Audience When it comes to social media, posting itself isn’t enough.
+Unlike traditional marketing channels where communication only flows one way from the brand to the audience, social media allows for two-way communication.
 This can be through likes, shares, retweets/reposts, comments, direct messages, and more.
 This allows for brands to go beyond reaching their audience for the purposes of being seen to creating individualized experiences with their brand that can range from a happy birthday shout out to resolving a customer service issue.
-When you take the time to engage with your audience, you make them more loyal to you which will help keep your following up and increase the likelihood of purchases in the future.
+When you take the time to engage with your audience, you make them more loyal to you which will help keep your following engaged and increase the likelihood of purchases in the future.